AdEx (ADX) Price Reaches $0.15 on Exchanges

-AdEx (CURRENCY:ADX) traded up 2% against the dollar during the 1 day period ending at 14:00 PM E.T. on May 14th.
-In the last week, AdEx has traded down 3.4% against the dollar.
-One AdEx coin can currently be purchased for about $0.15 or 0.00001407 BTC on major cryptocurrency exchanges.
-AdEx has a total market capitalization of $15.25 million and approximately $611,806.00 worth of AdEx was traded on exchanges in the last 24 hours.
+AdEx (CURRENCY:ADX) traded up 2% against the US dollar during the twenty-four hour period ending at 11:00 AM E.T. on May 15th.
+One AdEx coin can now be bought for approximately $0.15 or 0.00001407 BTC on exchanges.
+AdEx has a market capitalization of $15.25 million and $611,806.00 worth of AdEx was traded on exchanges in the last 24 hours.
+In the last seven days, AdEx has traded down 3.4% against the US dollar.

 Here is how related cryptocurrencies have performed in the last 24 hours: